 Toronto’s St. Patrick's Day Parade is one of the largest in North America.
 One of the must-do main events is the Grand Marshal's Ball where partygoers consume industrial quantities of oysters and smoked salmon.

-Italo-Irish eyes will be smiling for a full five days at the Festa Irlandese, held in Bologna, which attracts over 25,000 people in what is the biggest St. Paddy’s Day celebration in Europe.
+Italo-Irish eyes will be smiling for a full five days at the Festa Irlandese, held in Padova, which attracts over 25,000 people in what is the biggest St. Paddy’s Day celebration in Europe.

-In general, the Germans don’t go in for getting spannered on Guinness, but trust the Bavarians, they lay off the lager for a day and neck steins of the black stuff at a massive open-air party in Munich.
+In general, the German market isn't huge for Guinness, but fo one special day the Bavarians lay off the lager and get stuck into steins of the black stuff at a massive open-air party in Munich.

 Always updated with travel chat, deals, ideas, polls and fun.
 Join the crowds!
 Join our community on Facebook!